realm/realm-core/.github/ISSUE_TEMPLATE/feature-request.md

 ---
 name: Feature request
 about: Suggest an enhancement or new feature for this project.
-NOTE: Features for SDKs should be reported in the respective SDK repo.
+NOTE Features for SDKs should be reported in the respective SDK repo.
 ---

 #### Describe your problem or use case